 - Having the dog on leash

-Management alone is not enough because at some point it will fail… people leave doors open, leashes slip out of hands, collars break, etc. but it needs to be in place in order to train the dog safely and consistently.
+Management alone is not enough because at some point something will happen.
+People will leave doors open, leashes will slip out of hands, collars do break.
+So training needs to be in place in order to offer your dog safety.

 Your dog needs obedience training.
 She doesn’t need to learn a million tricks, she just needs to learn a handful of commands really well.
 The key phrase being really well.
-Below is my list of recommended commands for your situation.
+Below is my list of recommended commands for all dogs.

 - Wait: Teach your dog the “Wait” command and practice at every door, every time…religiously…to the point of being obsessive about it.
-This will create an invisible boundary that will stop the door dashing.
+This will create an invisible boundary and stop the your pup from dashing to the door.
 Do the same thing at the street, creating a boundary there as well.
-Have your dog on-leash.
-Teach the Wait command using body language and stepping into her space as well as physical pressure such as nudging with your leg.
+Have your dog on a leash.
+Teach the “Wait” command using body language and stepping into her space as well as applying physical pressure such as nudging with your leg.
 If she gets past you simply use the leash to bring her back and try again.
-DO NOT use a Sit command.
+DO NOT use a “Sit” command.
 This is boundary training, not a Sit-Stay exercise.

 - Come: A reliable recall, or “Come” command, is critical.
-If your dog breaches the door boundary you want to be able to call her back immediately.
-Teach this on a 50’ long line.
+If your dog breaches the door boundary you need to be able to call her back immediately.
+Teach this by using a 50’ long line.
 Start with low level distractions and use plenty of praise and rewards.
 If she gets distracted use a light leash pop to bring her attention back to you.
-Once that is going well move on to various locations with greater distractions.
+Once that is going well, move on to other locations with increasing levels of distractions.
 Practice until she is consistently coming with no help from the leash.

-- Heel: “Heel” means to walk by your side with no pulling, no sniffing, no barking, no lunging and no car chasing.
+- Heel: “Heel” means to walk by your side with no pulling, no sniffing, no barking, no lunging, and no car chasing.
 This can be introduced with treats but ultimately needs to be taught with leash corrections for real world reliability.
-Introduce the concept with low distractions, then begin Heeling around moving cars.
-In most cases this can be done in one training session.
+Introduce the concept with few distractions, then begin having her “Heel” around moving cars.
+In most cases, this command can be taught in one training session.
 Practice every day until she is totally desensitized and shows no interest in chasing cars.